aras-p/aras-p.hugo/content/blog/2025/05-blender-fbx-import.md

 [{{<img src="/img/blog/2025/fbx-parser-times.png">}}](/img/blog/2025/fbx-parser-times)

 Does performance of the official FBX SDK look very bad here?
 Yes indeed it does.
 This seems to be due to two reasons:
 - It can not parse several FBX files in parallel.
-It just can't.
+It just can't due to shared global data of some sorts.
 - On *some files* (mostly the ones that have *lots* of animation curves, or *lots* of instancing), it is *very slow*.
 Not to parse them!
 But to clean up after you are done with parsing.
 Looks like even if you want to tell it "yeet everything", it proceeds to do that one entity at a time, doing a lot of work making sure that after removing each individual little shit, it is properly